 Broke students don’t do socials

 Humans, as social beings, best socialize over food.
-I saw my colleagues go out for meals and drinks after class and I’d always make up an excuse to not go.
-Soon enough they stopped asking.
+I saw my colleagues go out for meals and drinks after class, and I’d always make up an excuse not to go.
+Soon enough, they stopped asking.

 With every bagel or coffee I bought, I felt an enormous amount of guilt for not making it at home instead.
 I hated waking up late because that meant I’d have to waste money getting food on campus.